Dark Matter Annihilation and Pair-Instability Supernovae: Results

 \subsection{Numerical Results}

-We simulated a grid of stars with masses in the range $40\msun\le M\le 90 \msun$ from the onset of helium burning through the regime of pair-instability to their ultimate core collapse or PISN, depending on the mass.~We took the metallicity to be $Z=10^{-5}$ corresponding to population-III stars.~Two different DM masses were investigated, $\mdm=1$GeV and $\mdm=0.2$GeV for a range of ambient DM densities $\rho_{\rm DM}$.~We fixed the DM velocity to be $v_{\rm DM}=220$ km/s corresponding to the circular velocity of the Solar System through the Milky Way.~Our reproduction package includes the option of varying this \cite{sakstein_2023_10056048}, but we chose not to do so since this is nearly degenerate with $\rho_{\rm DM}$.~The degeneracy is only lifted by the $\mathcal{O}(1)$ \textit{gravitational focusing} correction to the flux in equation \eqref{eq:DMflux}.~In addition, the DM density is expected to vary over many orders-of-magnitude, whereas we expect only an $\mathcal{O}(1)$ variation of $50\textrm{km/s}\lesssim v_{\rm DM}\lesssim 300\textrm{km/s}$ given the distribution of circular velocities of galaxies.
+We simulated a grid of stars with masses in the range $40\msun\le M\le 90 \msun$ from the onset of helium burning through the regime of pair-instability to their ultimate core collapse or PISN, depending on the mass.~We took the metallicity to be $Z=10^{-5}$ corresponding to population-III stars.~This choice was made because low metallicity objects lose less mass to stellar winds compared with their high metallicity counterparts and, consequentially, form heavier BHs \cite{Farmer:2019jed}.~These objects therefore set the location of the lower edge of the upper mass gap, which is the observable targeted by this study.~Two different DM masses were investigated, $\mdm=1$ GeV and $\mdm=0.2$ GeV for a range of ambient DM densities $\rho_{\rm DM}$.~We fixed the DM velocity to be $v_{\rm DM}=220$ km/s corresponding to the circular velocity of the Solar System through the Milky Way.~Our reproduction package includes the option of varying this \cite{sakstein_2023_10056048}, but we chose not to do so since this is nearly degenerate with $\rho_{\rm DM}$.~The degeneracy is only lifted by the $\mathcal{O}(1)$ \textit{gravitational focusing} correction to the flux in equation \eqref{eq:DMflux}.~In addition, the DM density is expected to vary over many orders-of-magnitude, whereas we expect only an $\mathcal{O}(1)$ variation of $50\textrm{km/s}\lesssim v_{\rm DM}\lesssim 300\textrm{km/s}$ given the distribution of circular velocities of galaxies.~We therefore expect that the ambient DM density is the most important factor determining the onset of the effects of DM annihilation in stars.